knpuniversity/ansible/knpu/ansistrano/assets-building.md

 So, if you really don't like the idea of running these commands on production, you have a few other options.
-If you already have a build system of some sort, you could build your assets on that machine, upload them to S3 or something similar, then download them from during deployment.
+If you already have a build system of some sort, you could build your assets on that machine, upload them to S3 or something similar, then download them during deployment.
 Or, skip the downloading part, and update your script and link tags to point to S3 or some CDN.

 A second option is to add a  *play* to your deploy playbook that would first build